 The FTA, based on the results of a December 2020 Risk Refresh effort, designated the PCEP an "At-Risk" project in a letter dated June 30, 2021.
 The FTA took this action because the PCEP has experienced significant cost overruns and schedule delays.
 The FTA requested that the JPB submit a Project Recovery Plan for the PCEP.
 The plan was originally due by October 8, 2021; however, the FTA has agreed to defer receipt of the plan until the JPB completes a planned Risk Refresh and other project reviews following a change in the PCEP's leadership in September 2021.
 The JPB submitted its Recovery Plan to the FTA on April 1, 2022.
-The FTA and the PMOC have reviewed the draft Recovery Plan and provided comments to the JPB; the JPB expects to submit its final Recovery Plan to the FTA on July 15, 2022.
+The FTA and the PMOC have reviewed the draft Recovery Plan and provided comments to the JPB.
+The JPB now expects to submit its final Recovery Plan to the FTA in early August 2022.

 The JPB's Board approved an increased budget of \$2.44 billion for the PCEP at a Special Board Meeting held on December 6, 2021.
-The increased budget is based on the successful negotiation of a global settlement with Balfour Beatty Infrastructure, Inc. (BBII), the electrification design-build (D-B) contractor, and a recently completed scrub of the PCEP budget.
+The increased budget is based on the successful negotiation in late 2021 of a global settlement with Balfour Beatty Infrastructure, Inc. (BBII), the electrification design-build (D-B) contractor, and a contemporaneous scrub of the PCEP budget.
 The increased budget supports completion of the project and delivery of electrified service in 2024.
-The JPB began reporting against the revised budget in its December 2021 Monthly Progress Report.